bartuss225/valorant_triggerbot/README.md

 To use disable raw mouse input and change the outline color to purple Downloading the config is not mandatory because the program will do it by itself

-if you need the code.key file add me on dc: bartuss225
+To get the code.key file add me on dc: bartuss225

+The program is free but the license is to stop stealing it